tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael_Part_1_of_3.md

 I held the ticket out, not knowing what to do with it.
 The hatch sprung open with a slow yawn and when I looked back at my hand, the ticket burnt away to ash and all that was left was a coin bearing that same insignia.
 I put it in my jacket pocket.

-Visible from the opening was the top rung of a rusted metal ladder, and sweet Jesus – that warmth again, stronger now and filled with life.
+Visible from the opening was the top rung rusted metal ladder, and sweet Jesus – that warmth again, stronger now and filled with life.
 A battle raged in my mind for a moment, and when I realized I had no choice, I turned one last time to yell for the others to join me.
 They offered me no more than a moment’s glance before going back to their terror and misery and doom.

 They had dismissed me for mad.
 At the time I had thought they were likely right, but I didn’t much care.
 The heat I felt on my skin felt real enough, and even if this was my end, it was better than dying in misery.

 I crawled into the hatch… and descended.

-&#x200B;

-&#x200B;

-&#x200B;